 Students must attend the lecture for which they are officially registered.

-Turn off cell phones, laptops, and other digital devices during
+Turn off cell phones, laptops, and other digital devices during lecture and

 Discussion Section Information:

 Dicussion section attendance is required.
 Please see the Evaluation section for more information.